-Unfortunately, because graves and memorials can be purchased decades in advance we may not have the most recent contact details.
-We are trying to make all residents aware of this policy through the press, social media and our resident’s magazine, City Matters.
+Unfortunately, because graves and memorials can be bought decades in advance we may not have the most recent contact details.
+We are trying to make all residents aware of this policy through the press, social media and our residents' magazine, City Matters.

 While we are responsible for overall safety in our cemeteries, including risks from unstable memorials, we don't own the memorials.
 The owner of a memorial is the Deed Holder (grave owner of exclusive right of burial) or successor in title.
 This person is responsible for maintaining the memorial so that it does not become a hazard.

 However, in some cases, the current owner may not be identifiable as some records are extremely old and might not have been updated by relatives or family members.